-Generally speaking, if you prefer the convenience and being close to more facilities, then stay on the west coast, but if you’re looking for some seclusion, stick to the east coast.
-The map is not the most accurate guide of the accommodation available on Lanyu
+Generally speaking, if you prefer convenience and being close to more facilities, then stay on the West Coast, but if you’re looking for some seclusion, stick to the East Coast.
+The map is not the most accurate guide to the accommodation available on Lanyu

-Though island cuisine may be very simplistic, they definitely don’t lack flavour!
+Though island cuisine may be very simplistic, it definitely doesn’t lack flavour!
 As should be pretty obvious by now, Lanyu’s speciality is flying fish!
 If you visit during the peak seasons then you might be lucky enough to try some fresh fish yourself.
 During the winter months, you might have to stick to a dried supply!

-Though there’s little development on the island, the few humble restaurants packs a big punch!
+Though there’s little development on the island, the few humble restaurants pack a big punch!
 So let me guide you through some amazing Lanyu cuisine!

 Driftwood Restaurant 漂流木餐廳

 This is absolutely one of the most famous and popular restaurants on the island.
-Owned by local tribe members, the beautifully simple selection of local staples the peaceful surroundings is a must-visit during your time in Lanyu!
-It’s also one of the best places to sample the all famous fish for NT$250!
+Owned by local tribe members, the beautifully simple selection of local staples and the peaceful surroundings is a must-visit during your time in Lanyu!
+It’s also one of the best places to sample the all-famous fish for NT$250!

 WenWen Taro Ice Restaurant